 Average Cost of an MRI Scan for a Dog or Cat in the UK

-The average cost for a dog or cat MRI is now around £2,500, up 31% from around £1,900 in 2018/2019.
+The average cost for a dog or cat MRI is now around £2,500 in 2024, up 31% from around £1,900 a few years ago.
 Costs can vary widely depending on many factors like if the scan is an out-of-hours emergency, whether the scan is performed at a for-profit or not-for-profit, the weight of your pet, the number of body parts being scanned, etc. For example, an out-of-hours emergency MRI can cost up to 60% more than an MRI performed during regular business hours.

 If you're particularly price conscious, it pays to shop around.
 According to the data in our study, the most expensive MRI providers cost 2X as much as the least expensive, which could save you up to £1,800 or so on a scan for your dog or cat.